Purchasing and Renting Instruments

 Determining the correct size guitar is difficult, as there is no simple measurement to take.
 See the age chart below for a rough guideline, but it is recommended that you seek guidance from your music teacher.

-‭*‬Stock will vary depending on inventory availability‭. ‬While these are recommendations‭, ‬we highly recommend‭ ‬reading reviews prior to purchase‭.‬
+*Stock will vary depending on inventory availability.
+While these are recommendations, we highly recommend reading reviews prior to purchasing and renting instruments

 Rent an Instrument: